Open-CMSIS-Pack/cmsis-toolbox/docs/CreateApplications.md

 - Use dependencies to describe required interfaces.
 - List API header files for provided interfaces.

-For example the LwIP network stack:
+For example the lwIP network stack:

 - requires an CMSIS-RTOS2 compliant kernel or a FreeRTOS kernel
 - CMSIS-Drivers for the communication interface.
 - List API header files for their interfaces.

-> ToDo: A potential improvement is a pack data sheet that displays information about software components.

 ### Required Interfaces